IsakEklund/GIS-portfolio/README.md

-# GIS-portfolio
+# Netlogo, Agent Based Model.

-Netlogo, Agent Based Model.
 Traffic from Strawberry Arena (Nationalarenan), Solna: Stockholm, Sweden, to nearest main road connections.
-With data from SLU GET
+With data from SLU GET.

-Created by Isak Eklund, with help from Arad Gefoor Javanmardi.
+Netlogo model created by Isak Eklund, with help from Arad Gefoor Javanmardi.

 Setup